emissary-ingress/emissary/docs/topics/install/upgrade-to-edge-stack.md

 # Upgrade to the Ambassador Edge Stack

 If you currently have the open source API Gateway version of Ambassador, you can upgrade to the Ambassador Edge Stack with a few simple commands.
-When you upgrade to the Ambassador Edge Stack, you'll be able to access additional capabilities such as **automatic HTTPS/TLS termination, Swagger/OpenAPI support, API catalog, Single Sign-On, the Edge Policy Console UI, and more.** For more about the differences between Edge Stack and the API Gateway, see https://www.getambassador.io/editions.
+When you upgrade to the Ambassador Edge Stack, you'll be able to access additional capabilities such as **automatic HTTPS/TLS termination, Swagger/OpenAPI support, API catalog, Single Sign-On, the Edge Policy Console UI, and more.** For more about the differences between Edge Stack and the API Gateway, see the [Editions page](/editions).

 ## Upgrading on supported Kubernetes environments